awsdocs/amazon-comprehend-developer-guide/doc_source/tagging-newtags.md

 You can add tags to an **Analysis job**, a **Custom classification** model, a **Custom entity recognition** model, or **endpoints**\.

-1. Sign in to the [Amazon Comprehend console](https://console.aws.amazon.com/comprehend/) and select the resource \(Analysis job, Custom classification, or Custom entity recognition\) you want to create from the left navigation pane\.
+1. Sign in to the AWS Management Console and open the Amazon Comprehend console at [https://console\.aws\.amazon\.com/comprehend/](https://console.aws.amazon.com/comprehend/)

+1. Select the resource \(Analysis job, Custom classification, or Custom entity recognition\) you want to create from the left navigation pane\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/comprehend/latest/dg/images/add-tags-1.png)

 1. Click **Create job** \(or **Create new model**\)\.
 This takes you to the main 'create' page for your resource\.
 At the bottom of this page, you'll see a '**Tags \-** *optional*' box\.